 I believe I can continue to contribute to the TVA board through my international work and the diverse experience I have serving on boards and committees in both the private and non-profit sectors.
-Whether it’s on the board, serving on a committee or acting as volunteer, I’m eager to support TVA in any way that I can.
+Whether it’s on the board, serving on a committee or acting as a volunteer, I’m eager to support TVA in any way that I can.

-I have been a member of TVA’s Board of Directors for almost nine years and was President for a full five year term.
-As a Board member I spent five years on the Nominating & Governance Committee and have been leading our strategic planning efforts since 2007.
+I have been a member of TVA’s Board of Directors for almost nine years and was President for a full five-year term.
+As a Board member, I spent five years on the Nominating & Governance Committee and have been leading our strategic planning efforts since 2007.
 I have volunteered for the Vegetarian Food Festival for about 16 years and have been actively involved in various Outreach events for TVA.
 I have also been a coordinator for Veggies of Halton & Peel (a TVA social group) although I now reside in Toronto.

 I have previous board experience with non-profit arts organizations.
-In the workplace I’m a Vice-President at a national distributor of industrial fire, safety and environmental monitoring equipment and services.
-My responsibilities include facilitation of project teams, strategic planning, training programs and technology implementations.
+In the workplace, I’m a Vice-President at a national distributor of industrial fire, safety, and environmental monitoring equipment and services.
+My responsibilities include facilitation of project teams, strategic planning, training programs, and technology implementations.
 My specialty is supply chain management and I’m a professional member of the Logistics Institute.

 During 2016 we will reach the half-way point for the period covered by our current strategic plan and I look forward to working on initiatives within that plan and helping build on the success of TVA.
 I will work hard at further strengthening the organization and enhancing the effectiveness of our programs and the message we deliver.